eeternalsadness/razer-exercise/problem-2/setup-guide.md

 ### Linux

-Add the following to the `/etc/docker/daemon.json` file.
+Add the following to the `/etc/docker/daemon.json` file and restart the Docker service.

 ```/etc/docker/daemon.json
 {